Debt collection occurs in phases, and although it can seem overwhelming, there are options for relief.

 1. Verify, verify, verify.

-Know who you're speaking to.
-"Never cave to the pressures of a collection call," said Christensen.
+Know whom you're speaking to.
+"Never cave to the pressures of a collection call," Christensen said.
 "If you do not recognize the debt, always ask for verification, and never give your bank information out."

 2. Calculate your DTI.